 Ask a lot of questions to dig deep and find their pain points or the problems they are experiencing.
 Without asking worthwhile questions, you are wasting your time and your prospect's time.
 Remember - this meeting is about discovering if this will be a mutually-beneficial relationship, not about closing the deal.

 The goal is to identify that your solution is valuable and something that your prospect can’t live without it.
 Emphasis on valuable.
 After all, your #1 goal is to provide value.
 If after asking questions, you determine that your prospect’s problem would not be solved by your product or service, it's time to move on.
 Working leads that don't fit within your business offerings is simply throwing away time and money.
+But don’t leave this potential relationship on a sour note.
+You never know when your prospect might have a serious need for your solution.

 2. Understand where your buyer is in the buyer’s journey.